bright-arparwut/HCI-MiniProject-Manga-timeline/README.md

 ## Project Insights and Reflection
 This project highlights the importance of intuitive design and interaction in data visualization.
 By applying HCI principles, we aimed to create a user-friendly interface that not only informs but also engages users in exploring the dataset.
 Reflecting on user feedback and interaction data, we discuss the effectiveness of our design choices and potential areas for improvement.

+## Insight from the data
+- Shonen manga leads with a total of 6,384.5 million copies sold, averaging 59.12 million copies per series and 1.61 million copies per volume.
+- Seinen manga follows with a total of 2,274.33 million copies sold, but with a higher average number of volumes (54.37 volumes per series) and lower average sales per volume.
+- Shojo and Josei demographics have significantly lower total sales, with averages per series and per volume that highlight different market dynamics.

+Sales by Publisher
+- Shueisha and Kodansha are the leading publishers in terms of total sales, with Shueisha also leading in the number of volumes published.
+Their dominance in the market is evident from their - substantial contributions to manga sales.
+- Shogakukan and Akita Shoten also show significant market presence, with a focus on a higher average number of volumes published.
 <img width="1159" alt="Screenshot 2567-03-30 at 12 48 14" src="https://github.com/bright-arparwut/HCI-miniProject/assets/124503010/8a32b0d0-47b4-4e3f-b425-093cc302249d">

 <img width="1074" alt="Screenshot 2567-03-30 at 12 48 29" src="https://github.com/bright-arparwut/HCI-miniProject/assets/124503010/9e96bb4a-4ac0-4eb4-bda3-db0f6de01155">